mapbender/mapbender-documentation/en/customization/yaml.rst

 Logo
 ****
-In parameters.yml you can refer to your own logo and to an alternative Image for the login page.
+In parameters.yml, you can refer to your own logo and to an alternative image for the login page.
 This change has a global impact on the whole Mapbender installation.

 .. code-block:: yaml